Table of Contents

 As appropriate, utilize the Newborn Crisis Assessment Tool (NCAT) to document information gathered.

 Pursuant to Section 210.950, RSMo., the Safe Place for Newborns law allows a parent to permanently give up a newborn up to 45 days old without prosecution, as long as it is done safely and the infant has not been abused or neglected.
-A parent may only deliver the child to a firefighter, an emergency medical technician (EMT), law enforcement officer, maternity home, pregnancy resource center, or hospital staff.
+A parent may only deliver the child to a firefighter, an emergency medical technician (EMT), law enforcement officer, maternity home, pregnancy resource center, hospital staff, or place the child in a newborn safety incubator.
+Pursuant to Section 210.950, RSMo, a newborn safety incubator is defined as a medical device used to maintain an optimal environment for the care of a newborn infant.

 A parent voluntarily relinquishing a child under the Safe Place for Newborns Act is not required to provide any identifying information about the child or the parent.
 Law enforcement and state agency employees are prohibited from attempting to locate or determine the identity of the parent.
 If any information is obtained regarding the relinquishing parent, the law restricts who can receive that information.

-Firefighters, EMTs, law enforcement officers, maternity home personnel, pregnancy resource center personnel, and hospital staff can take physical custody of the child.
+Firefighters, EMTs, law enforcement officers, maternity home personnel, pregnancy resource center personnel, and hospital staff can take physical custody of the child or the child can be placed in a newborn safety incubator.
 If the child is not already at a hospital, the individual taking physical custody must immediately take the child to the nearest hospital.
 The hospital can treat the child, if necessary.
 Such authorized personnel are immune from civil, criminal, and administrative liability for accepting physical custody of the child pursuant to this act as long as the person acts in good faith.

 The hospital must call the Children’s Division toll-free Child Abuse and Neglect Hotline number and contact the local juvenile office.
 Those calls are then given to the nearest Children’s Division office as a Preventive Service Referral.
 The juvenile officer must immediately begin protective custody proceedings and request the child be made a Ward of the Court for placement with the Children’s Division.